Setting up AC3Filter for digital audio passthrough over HDMI

 Making sure it is working

 You should now try playing back a video with AC3 or DTS sound to see if you hear anything, if there is sound playing you should check if digital pass-through is working.
-This can be done by clicking the AC3Filter icon in the system tray when the movie is playing and see if says “Passthrough” under “Output format”.
+This can be done by clicking the AC3Filter icon in the system tray when the movie is playing and see if it says “Passthrough” under “Output format”.

 Setting up Mediaportal with AC3Filter

-Anyways, open Mediaportal Setup and go to Movie Player settings (see screenshot below).
+When installed, open Mediaportal Setup and go to Movie Player settings (see screenshot below).
 Set Audio decoder to AC3Filter and renderer to ATI HD Audio rear ouput.

 Please give feedback if everything worked, or if you encounter any problems.